freelawproject/juriscraper/readme.md

 Installation & Dependencies
 ===========================
     # install the dependencies
-    sudo apt-get install libxml2-dev libxslt-dev  # In Ubuntu prior to 14.04 this is named libxslt-devel sudo pip -r requirements.txt
+    sudo apt-get install libxml2-dev libxslt-dev  # In Ubuntu prior to 14.04 this is libxslt-devel sudo pip -r requirements.txt

     # Install PhantomJS